sentrysoftware/studioX-templates/templates/microsoft-SQLServer2017/README.md

 Import the cfg and activate it on the Host where the SQL Server Database is installed.

 On the Host Settings
-* Provide appropriate Database name and port number under SQLServer Database Connection Settings.
+* Provide appropriate Database name and port number under SQLServer Database Connection Settings
 * Set the System Credentials to access the server
 * Set the Credentials "SQL_SA" to access the Database